-Research shows that for most students, it probably doesn't matter, at least when it comes to future earning potential.
-However, for some specialties and socio-economic environments, there are good reasons to attend an elite school.
+Research has long suggested that attending a prestigious university may not be the key to success.
+However, recent studies have shown that for some specialties and socio-economic environments, there are good reasons to attend an elite school.
 This month, economists from Virginia Tech, Tulane and the University of Virginia released a new study that reexamines data from the Dale-Krueger study.
-Among men, the new study found no relationship between university selectivity and long-term income.
+The study found that for men, there was no relationship between university selectivity and long-term income.